AtomicSponge/wtengine/README.md

 ### INTRODUCTION
 --------------------------

-WTEngine (What the Engine?) aims to be an object oriented game engine that can be used to make a simple 2D action game.
+WTEngine (What the Engine?) is an object oriented game engine based on [ESC](https://en.wikipedia.org/wiki/Entity_component_system) that can be used to make a simple 2D action game.
-The engine is written in C++ and uses the [Allegro Game Library](https://liballeg.org) and [PhysicsFS](https://www.icculus.org/physfs/).
+The engine is written in C++17 and uses the [Allegro Game Library](https://liballeg.org) and [PhysicsFS](https://www.icculus.org/physfs/).

 API Documentation:  https://www.wtfsystems.net/docs/wtengine/index.html